Photo: Hải Vân Pass, border of Đà Nẵng

 So then you’re there (for a first taste): the edgelands of Vietnam, six hours from one of the major two cities’ downtown cores.
 Multicolored minnow-schools of motorbikes have diluted.
 Syrupy-with-heat-tarmac underneath your wheels feeds into open-mouthed glades where dirt paths ribbon expanses of astro-turf green, and in your now-rapt mind every quiet highway is haunted with the specter of speed, far from the fish schools, the blur of murderous motorcades like some fatal rainbow in an oil slick.
 And then the heat.
 The whole thing is arrested in a blinding exposure, like the floodgates of heaven finally burst and spilled down all excess light with commensurate temperatures.
 Further towards Dalat, river deltas detail the south and pine forests blanket the central highlands.
 By this point you’ve undergone some cosmetic and psychic changes – unbeknownst to you, the profusion of smog has actually lacquered your skin grey and in some places black, a chemical residue clumping your eyelashes together like some splotchy application of masquera.
 You smell like you’ve showered in siphoned petrol.
 Despite earmuffs built into the helmet your ears are ringing from the ceaseless auditory stun-grenades of commercial lorry horns.

-Unlike the ‘oases’ in deserted parts of England, hotels which flank the odd strip of road in Vietnam’s edgelands range from the faded elegance of French colonial architecture and neon majuscule signs beckoning with their blinking to the ostensible ancient ruins with vacant signs awaiting proper historical documentation.
+Unlike the ‘oases’ in deserted parts of England, hotels erected on odd strips of road range from the faded elegance of French colonial architecture and neon majuscule signs beckoning with their blinking to the ostensible ancient ruins with vacant signs.
 Unlike the brimming inns of England, these hotels are either entirely empty or the yellow glow suffusing window squares from street-view will never quite connect four.

 Farley writes that a strange thing happens when you step outside the edgelands hotel lobby: “you’ve been here before… This car park.
 This row of potted plants.
 These grassy verges and that sound of water running somewhere.
 From the edgelands hotel, the lobby extends seamlessly into the surroundings”.
 There is an august sameness, separate from the similarity of two city-blocks.
 After a while the passing scenery becomes an ecological palindrome, the same stretch of sequence rehearsed infinitely forwards and backwards.

-All the observers of blitz and bliss, the backpacker-bikers who’d made it from Hanoi to Hoi An relax around town nursing wounds, some bruised and flayed like overripe peaches, eliciting a reminder of one’s ignorant-tourist-status – that you shouldn’t be operating heavy machinery in the first place (it’s illegal).
+All the observers of blitz and bliss- those who’d made it from Hanoi to Hoi An relax around town nursing wounds, some bruised and flayed like overripe peaches.
+Battered backpackers are a reminder of one’s ignorant-tourist-status – that you shouldn’t be operating heavy machinery in the first place.
 Foreign driver’s licenses, of which I was never in possession of anyway, aren’t actually recognized and the toll guy at the turnpike had a right to laugh at my bare feet.

 Bright and early one morning, in the same fashion as the abandonment of my sandals, my front wheel hit a rock and the bottle of sunscreen tucked into the water-bottle holder at the front of the bike launched itself into the air in search of greener pastures, bouncing down a gentle slope into an Olympic swimming pool of marsh.
 I spent the next five hours slowly boiling alive like a lobster, renouncing rurality and its tragic lack of amenities.